mantidproject/mantid/docs/source/interfaces/Indirect_DataReduction.rst

 ~~~~~~~~~~~~~~

 There are two reduction types of IN16B data: Quasi-Elastic Neutron Scattering (QENS) or Fixed Window Scans (FWS),
-which can be either Elastic (EFWS) or Inelastic (IFWS).
+and the latter can be either Elastic (EFWS) or Inelastic (IFWS).
 If one or another reduction type is checked, the corresponding algorithm will be invoked
 (see :ref:`IndirectILLReductionQENS <algm-IndirectILLReductionQENS>` and :ref:`IndirectILLReductionFWS <algm-IndirectILLReductionFWS>`).
 There are several properties in common between the two, and several others that are specific to one or the other.
-The latter will show up or disappear corresponding to the choice of the reduction type.
+The specific ones will show up or disappear corresponding to the choice of the reduction type.

 Common Options
 ~~~~~~~~~~~~~~